-You must tell HM Revenue and Customs (HMRC) if you change your name, business name or your personal or trading address.
+You must tell HM Revenue and Customs (HMRC) if you change your name, gender, business name or your personal or trading address.

 There are different ways of telling HMRC about changes to your personal details for Income Tax, National Insurance, student loans, tax credits and Child Benefit.

 Make sure you’ve updated your details for all of the taxes and schemes you’re registered for, including:

 - VAT (you must tell HMRC of changes within 30 days)

 - the Construction Industry Scheme (CIS)

 Tell HMRC about changes to your business, including your correspondence address and payroll details if you’re an employer.
 You can do this for all services apart from CIS.

 You need to tell Companies House about changes to your Corporation Tax details before you tell HMRC.